Skip to Main Content

 • Consider additional waterproofing solutions

 Once you’ve finished installing your insulation, consider stacking other waterproofing solutions.
-You can easily invest in temporary solutions at this stage, including sealants, a French drain, dehumidifiers and more.
+At this stage, you can easily invest in temporary solutions, including sealants, a French drain, dehumidifiers, and more.

 The insulation process will do more than just lower your heating bill.
-When you properly install insulation in your home, you should see fewer leaks coming from your walls and crawl space joints.
-Again, though, if leaks are getting into your crawl space via the foundation of your home, you’re going to want to talk to a contractor about the more extensive waterproofing options available to you.
+When properly installing insulation in your home, you should see fewer leaks from your walls and crawl space joints.
+Again, if leaks are getting into your crawl space via the foundation of your home, you will want to talk to a contractor about the more extensive waterproofing options available to you.

 Encapsulating Your Crawl Space